CHAPTER 14. POLICE

 Sec.
 14-13.
 Board of Trustees--Composition; Appointment. [back to top]

-The Board of Trustees of the Police Pension Fund shall consist of four (4) members, two (2) of which shall be appointed by the Mayor, two (2) elected by the Police Department.
+The Board of Trustees of the Police Pension Fund shall consist of five (5) members, two (2) of which shall be appointed by the Mayor, two (2) of which shall be elected from the active participants of the pension fund (active members of the Police Department), and one (1) elected by and from the beneficiaries.
 (Ord.
-60-33.)
+60-33; 20-24)

 Sec.
 14-14.
 Same--Meetings; Election of Officers. [back to top]